Sam-Varghese/portfolio-SamVarghese/README.md

 4. Now move to the cloned repository (Change directory).
 Execute the command `cd portfolio-SamVarghese`
 5. Now in order to run the application, execute the command `npm start`
 6. This will initialize the application and open [http://localhost:3000/](http://localhost:3000/) automatically.

+**Feel free to open an issue in case of any difficulty while setting up the project**

+# Contributions

+- Contributions of all kinds are welcomed 🎉
+- In order to contribute, firstly set up the react application locally.
+- Now make an issue of the feature you wanna introduce.
+- Now create a new branch and code that feature.
+- Now create a pull request.